-Lee Hyo-seok Culture Village is the place where the author Lee Hyo-Seok (pen name “Gasan”) was born and raised.
-The village is also the setting of the author’s story "When the Buckwheat Blossoms,” one of the most celebrated Korean short stories to date.
+Lee Hyo-seok Culture Village is the place where the author Lee Hyo-seok (pen name “Gasan”) was born and raised.
+The village is also the setting of the author’s novel "When the Buckwheat Blossoms,” one of the most celebrated Korean short stories to date.

 In 1990, the village place was designated ‘first national cultural village’ by the Ministry of Culture and Tourism.
-The village is comprised of the author's birth house, a water mill, Chungjujip, Gasan Park, Lee Hyo-seok Memorial Hall, and a buckwheat museum.
-At the x_height of the blossoming season, you can enjoy the beautiful scenery of snow-white fields of buckwheat flowers and from late August to early September, the annual Lee Hyo-seok Cultural Festival takes place.
+The village is comprised of the author's birth house, a water mill, Gasan Park, Lee Hyo-seok Memorial Hall, and a buckwheat museum.
+During the peak of the blossoming season in early fall, the annual Lee Hyo-seok Cultural Festival takes place and visitors can enjoy the beautiful scenery of snow-white fields of buckwheat flowers.

 157, Ihyoseok-gil, Pyeongchang-gun, Gangwon-do

 • 1330 Travel Hotline: +82-2-1330 (Korean, English, Japanese, Chinese) • For more info: +82-33-335-2323~4